 In Portugal, dividends are taxed at a flat rate of 28% for residents and non-residents.
 A special participation exemption is available under certain conditions.
 A different tax regime may apply for dividends received by a Portuguese resident from a Portuguese or EU company.

-What are the upcoming changes to tax laws in Portugal for 2024?
+What are the upcoming changes to tax laws in Portugal for 2025?

-Starting in 2024, Portugal will introduce an additional solidarity tax rate for high-income earners.
+Starting in 2025, Portugal will introduce an additional solidarity tax rate for high-income earners.
 This rate will range from 2.5% to 5% for individuals with taxable incomes exceeding EUR 80,000 and EUR 250,000, respectively.

 The information provided in this blog post, “Portugal Dividend Tax 2025: What You Need to Know” is for general informational purposes only and does not constitute legal, financial, or tax advice.
 While we aim to ensure the accuracy and timeliness of the content, tax laws and regulations in Portugal are subject to frequent changes, and interpretations may vary based on individual circumstances.
 Readers are advised to consult with our team, before making any decisions based on the information provided in this article.
-The content herein is not intended to create, and receipt of it does not constitute a client-professional relationship.
+The content herein is not intended to create, and receipt does not constitute a client-professional relationship.
 We disclaim any liability for errors or omissions in this material and any actions made or decisions based on the information provided.